FolkComputer/folk/README.md

 - weird bugs
   - drawImpl crash (vkCmdBindPipeline -> out of range) (does this happen when RAM is under 100MB always?)
+- enforce removal of two-generation-old Holds so you don't blow up